amywlchong/full-stack-open/part4-testing-servers-and-user-administration/blog-list-backend/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run the following scripts.\
+For `npm start`, `npm run dev`, and `npm run start:test`, open [http://localhost:3003/api/blogs](http://localhost:3003/api/blogs) to view the state of the server in your browser.\
+The port number (3003) could be different if you've set the PORT environment variable to something else.

 ### `npm start`

-Starts the Node.js server using the 'index.js' entry point.\
+Starts the Node.js server in production mode using the 'index.js' entry point.
-Open [http://localhost:3001](http://localhost:3001) to view it in your browser.\
-The port number (3001) could be different if you've set the PORT environment variable to something else.

 ### `npm run dev`

-Starts the server in the development mode using Nodemon.
-Nodemon will automatically restart the server whenever file changes are detected, making it easier to develop and test changes.\
+Starts the server in the development mode using Nodemon.\
+Nodemon will automatically restart the server whenever file changes are detected, making it easier to develop and test changes.

-Open [http://localhost:3001](http://localhost:3001) to view it in your browser.\
-The port number (3001) could be different if you've set the PORT environment variable to something else.
+### `npm run start:test`

+Starts the Node.js server in the 'test' environment using the 'index.js' entry point.

 ### `npm test`